briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 ### 4. Install Jenkins Helm Chart

 Helm uses a packaging format called **charts**.

-A **chart** is a collection of files that describe a related set of Kubernetes resources, such as deployment, statefulset, secret, configmap, etc..
+A **chart** is a collection of files that describe a related set of Kubernetes resources, such as deployment, statefulset, secret, configmap, etc.

 We are going to download/install the chart from the **jenkins** repo:

 ```dos
 helm install jenkins jenkins/jenkins